PHP: Installation and configuration

 There are two primary ways for adding support for PHP to a web server – as a native web server module, or as a CGI executable.
-PHP has a direct module interface called server application programming interface (SAPI), which is supported by many web servers including Apache HTTP Server, Microsoft IIS and iPlanet Web Server.
+PHP has a direct module interface called server application programming interface (SAPI), which is supported by many web servers including Apache HTTP Server, Microsoft IIS, Caddy (through FrankenPHP) and iPlanet Web Server.
 Some other web servers, such as OmniHTTPd, support the Internet Server Application Programming Interface (ISAPI), which is Microsoft's web server module interface.
 If PHP has no module support for a web server, it can always be used as a Common Gateway Interface (CGI) or FastCGI processor; in that case, the web server is configured to use PHP's CGI executable to process all requests to PHP files.

 PHP-FPM (FastCGI Process Manager) is an alternative FastCGI implementation for PHP, bundled with the official PHP distribution since version 5.3.3.
 When compared to the older FastCGI implementation, it contains some additional features, mostly useful for heavily loaded web servers.

 When using PHP for command-line scripting, a PHP command-line interface (CLI) executable is needed.
 PHP supports a CLI server application programming interface (SAPI) since PHP 4.3.0.
 The main focus of this SAPI is developing shell applications using PHP.
 There are quite a few differences between the CLI SAPI and other SAPIs, although they do share many of the same behaviours.

 PHP has a direct module interface called SAPI for different web servers; in case of PHP 5 and Apache 2.0 on Windows, it is provided in form of a DLL file called php5apache2.dll, which is a module that, among other functions, provides an interface between PHP and the web server, implemented in a form that the server understands.
 This form is what is known as a SAPI.

 There are different kinds of SAPIs for various web server extensions.
 For example, in addition to those listed above, other SAPIs for the PHP language include the Common Gateway Interface and command-line interface.

 PHP can also be used for writing desktop graphical user interface (GUI) applications, by using the "PHP Desktop" or discontinued PHP-GTK extension.
 PHP-GTK is not included in the official PHP distribution, and as an extension, it can be used only with PHP versions 5.1.0 and newer.
 The most common way of installing PHP-GTK is by compiling it from the source code.

 When PHP is installed and used in cloud environments, software development kits (SDKs) are provided for using cloud-specific features.
 For example: